DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 ### Check if an Element Exists

-Selectors can match a single DOM element on the page, multiple elements or nothing.
-Use the following properties to check whether matching elements exist and determine their number.
+Selectors can match a single DOM element on the page, multiple elements, or nothing.
+Use the following properties to check whether matching elements exist and to determine their number.

 Property | Type | Description
 ------ | ----- | -----